syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-Windows-Forms.md

 # Convert PowerPoint to Image in Windows Forms

-Syncfusion PowerPoint is a [.NET PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net) used to create, read, edit and convert PowerPoint documents programmatically without **Microsoft PowerPoint** or interop dependencies.
+Syncfusion PowerPoint is a [.NET PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net) used to create, read, edit and convert PowerPoint presentation programmatically without **Microsoft PowerPoint** or interop dependencies.
 Using this library, you can **convert a PowerPoint to image in Windows Forms**.

 ## Steps to convert PowerPoint to Image programmatically